The Pros and Cons of Exercising With a Workout Buddy

 workout buddy

-The benefits of having a workout buddy can’t go ignored.
+The benefits of having a workout buddy can’t be ignored.
 From more accountability to pushing yourself further, here are a few pros that working out with a friend provides.

 1. Less Skipped Workouts